dlang/DIPs/README.md

    doesn't describe a migration path to mitigate breakage.

-2. Create a new pull request against this repository by adding a new document to the `DIPs` folder, using any spare ID (>= 1000).
+2. Create a new pull request against this repository by adding a new document to the `DIPs` folder.
 The DIP manager will provide feedback about what information needs to be added for the DIP to reach the required quality for further consideration.
+Other reviewers will be free to make suggestions on how to improve the DIP in preparation for the preliminary review.

-   The DIP document must be named "DIP\<id\>.md".
-The exact DIP ID used at pull request stage is not important because during merging the DIP manager will replace it with the next currently available ID among the merged proposals, which will become the "real" ID for the DIP in future.
+   The DIP document must be named "DIP1xxx-(Author Initials).md".
+The "xxx" is a placeholder for a future ID that will be assigned by the DIP manager if and when the PR is merged into the repository.

    The pull request title should match the DIP title.

-3. After any initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.
+3. After any initial feedback has been addressed, the DIP manager will merge the PR and announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for the first round of preliminary review.
+This will be a period of two weeks during which the community can provide feedback on the DIP.
+The DIP author has full discretion on whether to apply any suggestions and criticisms, but should be prepared to respond to any and all feedback in the review thread.
+When the author chooses not to apply a suggested change or addition, a justification should be provided.
+This is intended to encourage discussion and ensure that no contributor's feedback is ignored.

-   This will help evaluate stronger and weaker points of the proposal before it gets to the language author's attention.
+   At the end of the first round of preliminary reviews, the DIP manager will determine if the DIP is ready to proceed to the formal review.
+If not, the author will be asked for updates to the DIP and another preliminary review round will be scheduled once the changes have been submitted.

-3. Once a proposal includes all necessary details and the DIP manager considers it to be ready for evaluation by the language authors, the pull request gets merged with the DIP status being `Draft`.
-A DIP pull request should not be scheduled for formal review earlier than one month after the newsgroup announcement to ensure everyone has a chance to comment on it.
+3. Once a proposal includes all necessary details and the DIP manager considers it to be ready for evaluation by the language authors, the pull request will be updated with the status of `Draft`.
+At an unspecified later date, the DIP manager will announce formal review in the forums, scheduled for two weeks from the date of the announcement, to allow the opportunity for any last minute feedback.
+At the end of the two weeks, the DIP will be submitted to the language authors for evaluation.

 ### Migrating an old DIP